 May 30, 2014

 SpaceScout, an application that helps UW students find the perfect study space on campus, will soon include the option to rate and review spaces and send messages to friends about ones they've found.
 In addition, students will be able to sync a list of favorite spaces across the Web and iOS versions.
-Read how one grad student uses SpaceScout and learn more about SpaceScout.
+Learn more about SpaceScout.

 May 29, 2014

 The second volume of the award-winning Ethnographic Video Online collection expands on Alexander Street’s anthropology offerings by adding 500 hours of classic and contemporary documentaries, field recordings and previously unpublished footage from anthropological archives.
 Ethnographic Video Online: Volume II is brought to you by UW Libraries and the Kenneth S. and Faye G. Allen Library Endowment.

 May 28, 2014

 Going on vacation for a few weeks or months?
 Get summer tips from UW Libraries to find out what you need to know before you go, including how to renew your books and pay your fines online.
 Want to continue to borrow materials once you’ve graduated, or want to take your RefWorks citations with you?
 You’ll find helpful information to answer your questions, or just to find a good book or DVD.

 May 27, 2014

 The FY 2015 Technology Recharge Fee (TRF), which helps fund critical information technology services provided by UW-IT for the University, will remain the same as in FY 2014.
 The University’s IT Service Investment Board reviews the TRF annually and made the recommendation, which was approved by the Provost.
 In addition, FY 2015 rates for UW-IT’s self-sustaining services are now posted online, contingent upon approval by UW Management Accounting & Analysis.